[HISTORY: Adopted by the Mayor and Council of the Borough of Kenilworth 9-13-2006 by Ord. No. 2006-13. Amendments noted where applicable.]

 - LOWEST FLOOR

 - The lowest floor of the lowest enclosed area (including basement).
-An unfinished or flood-resistant enclosure, useable solely for the parking of vehicles, building access or storage in an area other than a basement is not considered a building's lowest floor, provided that such enclosure is not built so to render the structure in violation of other applicable nonelevation design requirements.
+An unfinished or flood-resistant enclosure, usable solely for the parking of vehicles, building access or storage, in an area other than a basement is not considered a building's lowest floor, provided that such enclosure is not built so to render the structure in violation of other applicable nonelevation design requirements.

 - MANUFACTURED HOME

 - A structure, transportable in one or more sections, which is built on a permanent chassis and is designed for use with or without a permanent foundation when attached to the required utilities.
 The term "manufactured home" does not include a recreational vehicle.